gkevinb/blog/content/post/deploy-vue-to-github-pages.md

 ## Step 1: Create Vue CLI project

 Navigate to the directory where you want to create your project.
 Create a new project using the following Vue CLI command.
-This setups most of what you need to start developing a web application.
-Note, this creates a subdirectory with called `<project-name>` where the project is placed.
+This command sets up most of what you need to start developing your web application.
+Subsitute `<project-name>` with whatever you would like to call your project.
+Note, this command creates a subdirectory called `<project-name>` where the project is placed.

 ```bash
 vue create <project-name>